Gunnar Huseby: Later career

 He developed alcoholism during this period and his approach to training and competition earned him a warning from Frjálsíþróttasamband Íslands (the national body for athletics) and an order that further bad conduct would warrant an international ban.
-In 1952 he confessed to assault and robbery of a man in Reykjavik and was sentenced to twelve months in prison.
+In 1952 he confessed to assault and robbery of a man in Reykjavík and was sentenced to twelve months in prison.
 This meant he missed his second opportunity to compete at the Olympics, which was held in Helsinki that year.